dhthwy/r/README.md

-"That applies universally, but in the interpersonal perspective, the fact you never seemed to give a damn makes me very unhappy."
+"That applies universally, but from the interpersonal perspective, the fact you never seemed to give a damn makes me very unhappy."

 "Isn't it annoying how private powers use that advantage to undercut business?"